jerryhgladinet/docs/admin/source/chapter03.rst

 .. note::

-    If the client/customer’s Active Directory is in a remote location, you can use “Server Agent” to connect the Active Directory (and replicate remote File Server Network Share too) to the Cluster Server.
+    If the client/customer’s Active Directory is in a remote location, you can use “Server Agent” to connect the Active Directory (and replicate remote File Server Network Share to the Cluster Server.
 You don’t need to configure LDAP in the remote Active Directory case.

 **Backend Storage**